FinancialPapercode/TemASD/README.md

 The ETH datasets are data from the Ethereum blockchain shared by Google BigQuery[1].
 They contain token transactions from source to sink addresses with the transaction amount.
 The ETH datasets are also used in the SOTA work AntiBenford [2].

-Our datasets are available on Google drive: https://drive.google.com/drive/folders/1TOeVzgQJAYdlGhaabtGcg8WDE9e73l3z?usp=sharing
+Our datasets are available on Google Drive: https://drive.google.com/drive/folders/1TOeVzgQJAYdlGhaabtGcg8WDE9e73l3z?usp=sharing

-- dataset/eth-2018jan-time
+- dataset/eth-2018jan
-- dataset/eth-2019jan-time
+- dataset/eth-2019jan

 Each of them contains a ground-truth subgraphs file `{name}-1.90.anomaly.txt` and an edge file `{name}-1.90.ungraph.txt`.